coreemu/core/docs/hitl.md

 address of the tunnel peer.
 This is the IP address of the other CORE machine or physical machine, not an IP address of another virtual node.

+!!! note

-> **NOTE:** Be aware of possible MTU (Maximum Transmission Unit) issues with GRE devices.
-The *gretap* device
+    Be aware of possible MTU (Maximum Transmission Unit) issues with GRE devices.
-> has an interface MTU of 1,458 bytes; when joined to a Linux bridge, the
-> bridge's MTU
-> becomes 1,458 bytes.
-The Linux bridge will not perform fragmentation for
-> large packets if other bridge ports have a higher MTU such as 1,500 bytes.
+    The *gretap* device has an interface MTU of 1,458 bytes; when joined to a Linux bridge, the bridge's MTU becomes 1,458 bytes.
+The Linux bridge will not perform fragmentation for large packets if other bridge ports have a higher MTU such as 1,500 bytes.

 The GRE key is used to identify flows with GRE tunneling.
 This allows multiple GRE tunnels to exist between that same pair of tunnel peers.
 A unique number